National projects

 Project leader: MUDr.
 Ravingerová Táňa, DrSc., FIACS

 SAS cosolvers: Mgr.
 Andelová Natália, PhD., prof., PharmDr.
-Duriš Adameová Adriana, PhD., Mgr.
+Duriš Adameová Adriana, PhD., FIACS, Mgr.
 Farkašová Veronika, PhD, Ing.
 Ferko Miroslav, PhD., RNDr.
 Kura Branislav, PhD., D.h.c., Prof., MUDr.
 Slezák Ján, DrSc., FIACS

 Annotation: Despite advances in pharmacotherapy, interventional cardiology, and surgery, a growth of ischemic heart disease as one of the main reasons for heart failure will not reduce over the next decades.
 It is due to longer survival aftermyocardial infarction (IM) but gradual impairment of its function and incidence of comorbidities.
 Attenuation of IM consequences employing ischemic “preconditioning“ (PC) is not commonly used in clinical praxis due to technical requirements and short-term duration.
 On the other hand, there are other adaptive interventions such as PC in a distant organ, physical activity, and/or chronic or acute hypoxia.
 Their advantage over classical IPC is anoninvasive, relatively simple, and safe mode of introduction with a possibility of repeated application that may be a prerequisite of greater efficiency in humane medicine.
 It is assumed that application of noninvasive forms of PC induces similar effects as IPC – activation of cell signaling cascades of endogenous cardioprotection